 Life cycle of plastic packages consumes huge amount of water and energy with the emission of heat (Kan and Miller, 2022).
 Raw materials extraction, transportation and distribution of plastic materials contributes less to the environmental impacts as compared to production and end of life stages.
 Production stage leads in the emission of greenhouse gases followed by end life stage, and among the greenhouse gases, CO2 is the major leading greenhouse gas in polluting the environment (Ritchie and Roser, 2023).

 The primary plastic waste will gradually continue to be generated with less recycling.
-The plastic materials will contaminate the environment more than twice by 2050 as compared to current situation (Geyer et al., 2017).
+The plastic materials will contaminate the environment more than twice by 2050 as compared to the current situation (Geyer et al., 2017).
 This also implies that the impact on the environment such as greenhouse gas emission will double (Stegmann et al., 2022).
 Generally the production of biodegradable plastics is increasing today (Ncube et al., 2020).
 Land fill is the major fate of plastic wastes while recycling being the least (Kan and Miller, 2022).

-The human health impact of plastics can be in different forms including the one caused by environmental pollution due to extraction, transportation and distribution, but the major leading chronic health problems are the one attributed by migration of plastic chemicals into packaged foods (Muzeza et al., 2023).
-Further health effects are shown in figure 6.
-The control of plastics in food packaging in thus important to prevent migration of micro plastics into packaged food items.
+The human health impact of plastics can be in different forms, including the one caused by environmental pollution due to extraction, transportation and distribution, but the major leading chronic health problems are the one attributed to the migration of plastic chemicals into packaged foods (Muzeza et al., 2023).
+Further health effects are shown in Figure 6.
+The control of plastics in food packaging in thus important to prevent migration of microplastics into packaged food items.

 Figure 6: Negative impact of waste plastic on human health (Shah et al., 2024)